Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

 <details>
     <summary>Overview:</summary>

-1. **Whole System:** System testing involves testing the entire system as a whole.
-To evaluate the system's compliance with its specified requirements.
+1. **Whole System:** When we checking the system based specified requirements.

 2. **Functional and Non-Functional Testing:**
-    - **Functional Testing:** System testing includes comprehensive functional testing to ensure that the system meets the functional requirements.
+    - **Functional Testing:** valdiate that the system meets the functional requirements.
-    - **Non-Functional Testing:** Although system testing itself is primarily functional, it serves as a prerequisite for non-functional testing.
+    - **Non-Functional Testing:** Although **system testing** itself is primarily **functional**, it serves as a prerequisite for **non-functional testing**.

-3. **Environment-Related Factors:** Testing environment-related factors, such as software and hardware configurations, which cannot be fully tested at lower levels.
+3. **End-to-End Testing:** Validates the complete workflow by checking integrated components function works together.

-4. **Representative Test Environment:** System testing is conducted in an environment that closely resembles the production environment but is not live.
+4. **Environment-Related Factors:** Testing the system in an environment that close the production environment, including hardware configurations, operating systems, network conditions, and software configurations.

-5. **Independent Test Team:** System testing is often performed by an independent test team, separate from the teams that conducted earlier test levels.
+5. **Independent Test Team:** System testing is often performed by an independent test team to provide an unbiased, fresh perspective, specialized skills, and increased accountability and transparency in the testing process.

-6. **Product Risks:** Mitigate product risks that can only be assessed when the system is fully integrated.
+6. **Product Risks:** Mitigate product risks that can only be assessed when the system is fully integrated, such as integration issues, performance bottlenecks, security vulnerabilities, end-to-end functionality, and user experience.

-7. **Incomplete Requirements:** System testing helps address incomplete requirements and product risks that were not fully understood or defined during earlier phases.
+7. **Incomplete Requirements:** If there are incomplete requirements and product risks that were not fully understood or defined during earlier phases, secure that the final product meets all user needs and business requirements.

 8. **Simulations and Subsystems:** System testing may use simulations of subsystems or services to create a representative test environment.